m4ttsch/omscs-notes-notes/information-security/access-control.md

 In this example, we have a system with users `A`, `B`, and `C`, and objects `X`, `Y`, and `Z`.

-We can create ACLs by looking “down” the column for each object, and we can create C-lists by looking “across” the row for each user.
+We can create ACLs by looking "down" the column for each object, and we can create C-lists by looking "across" the row for each user.

 ## ACL Implementation
 Since an ACL determines who can access a resource that needs to be protected, ACLs must be stored in the kernel.
 Otherwise, any untrusted application could change access rules arbitrarily.